Bedside Matters

 Contact Hour or registration questions?

-Vanderbilt University Medical Center, Nursing Education and Professional Development, is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.
+Contact Hour Accreditation Statement If Contact Hours lists TBD: This event is eligible for nursing continuing professional development (NCPD) contact hours; however, the number of hours is yet to be determined.
+Vanderbilt University Medical Center, Nursing Education and Professional Development, is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation. |

-May Bedside Matters Event
+March Bedside Matters

-• Mohana Karlekar, MD Section Chief, Palliative Care
+Mohana Karlekar, MD